WulfGG/UTTNH-and-RT56-Compatibility-Mod/README.md

 - **The Road to 56** _(10 Mar.
 Update)_
 - **Ultimate Tech Tree : New Horizon** _(28 Jan.
 Update)_

-<sub> I can't upload it on Steam Workshop yet because I don't own the game legitly yet.
+<sub> I can't upload it on Steam Workshop, because I don't own the game legitly yet.
 Maybe I'll buy it in April. :) </sub>